 Step 3 – Book your airfare

-As you can see from the above screen shot, the same flight cost different prices on various different sites.
+As you can see from the above screenshot, the same flight costs slightly different prices on different sites.
 However each site may have differences with payment methods, cancellations etc. So I highly recommend you check these differences out before booking with the cheapest site.

 Where possible I always book my flights directly with the airline as I find this offers the most flexibility if I need to change anything down the track.
-However other great sites that I recommend and have personally used are expedia and webjet.
+Even if it costs a little extra I do recommend this.
+I’ve heard some horror stories with some of these other websites I’ve never heard of.

 And lastly don’t forget to sign up for any free loyalty programs offered with your flight or if you are already a member to ensure you note this when booking your flight.
 Don’t forget to join up your kids too.
 Usually families can transfer the points to each other, resulting in one person having enough points for a free flight.
 Otherwise you can always cash your points in for shopping vouchers and movie tickets.